sebastian-dv/cse15l-lab-report-1/index.md

 # CSE 15L Tutorial

 > How to install VSCode
-- Go to [Link](https://code.visualstudio.com/) to download and install VSCode
+- Go to [this link](https://code.visualstudio.com/) to download and install VSCode
 - Open VSCode, it should look like this:

 ![Screenshot 2023-01-12 at 11 32 15 AM](https://user-images.githubusercontent.com/23327980/212163388-8ce6a102-2229-4172-b264-fb3d793f82dc.jpg)